Mo Scarpelli is a Director and Cinematographer of non-fiction cinema.

 Mo's debut feature-length documentary FRAME BY FRAME had its World Premiere at SXSW Film Festival 2015 before screening at Hot Docs (Top Ten Audience Favourites), AFI DOCS, BFI London Film Festival, Camden International Film Festival (Grand Jury Prize for Best Documentary), and 100+ others around the world.
-The film has garnered more than a dozen jury and audience awards as well as a Cinema Eye Honors nomination, and continues to show in theaters and festivals, with a digital and TV release coming soon.
+The film has garnered over a dozen jury and audience awards, as well as a Cinema Eye Honors nomination, and continues to show in theaters and festivals, with a digital and TV release coming soon.

-In 2012, Mo founded Rake Films, a story-driven documentary production company.
+Mo founded Rake Films in 2012.
 Before Rake, she spent 2+ years directing, shooting and editing media for non-profit organization charity: water.
 Before that, she produced multimedia stories and reported for The Wall Street Journal.
 She holds a Bachelor's in Journalism from the University of Missouri-Columbia.

 Mo is a recipient of Catapult Film Fund support and has been awarded the Speranza Foundation Female Filmmaker Award, the Lena Sharpe Award for Persistence of Vision (Seattle Intl Film Festival), and the Reel Women Direct Prize (Cleveland Intl Film Festival).
 She is also an International Women's Media Foundation (IWMF) reporting fellow.